 Avoiding Intestacy: Why You Need a Will in Texas & North Carolina

-Creating a last will and testament ensures that you control what happens to your property rather than state laws from making decisions on your behalf.
-A will allows you to:
+Creating a Will ensures that you control what happens to your property.
+Rather than relying on the state’s default rules, a Will allows you to:

-- Appoint a guardian for your minor children
+- Name a guardian for your minor children

-- Reduce family disputes by clearly outlining your intentions
+- Reduce family disputes by making your intentions clear

 - Streamline the probate process, saving your loved ones time and money